 For information about New Year and Reyes.
 See my New Year Guide to Granada

-Visiting the Alhambra at Christmas
+Visit the Alhambra Palace over Christmas

 Opening times in wintertime are Monday to Sunday from 8.30am to 2pm and 2pm to 6pm.